-Mammals are still around us, but they spend more time sleeping in their dens, conserving energy, trying to stay warm and surviving off the extra body fat they packed on in the fall.
+Mammals are still around.
+But they spend more time sleeping in their dens, conserving energy and staying warm, surviving off the extra body fat they packed on in the fall.

-Skunks stay in their dens for weeks at a time.
-Several females often share the same den.
-Raccoons also sleep for weeks or months on end.
-Den sites for skunks and raccoons include such places as abandoned buildings, rock crevices, the abandoned burrows of other animals, and for the raccoon, tree hollows.
+Skunks remain in their dens for weeks at a time, and several females often share the same one.
+Raccoons also sleep for weeks or months.
+Den sites for both animals include such places as abandoned buildings, rock crevices, abandoned burrows of other animals, and for the raccoon, tree hollows.

 Winter is hardest on Virginia Opossums, as they lack a thick insulating coat of hair and their tail and toes are bare.
-They’re susceptible to frostbite, especially at the tip of their tail.
-They stay in their dens in miserable weather and forage for food once it warms up.
+Their tail is especially susceptible to frostbite.
+So, they stay in their dens in miserable weather and forage for food once it warms up.
 To help insulate themselves, they line their dens with dry grass and leaves.
 All about the Virginia Opossum

-Tree squirrels may be seen out in winter, but they spend a lot of time sleeping in their nests, especially when it’s frigid.
+Tree squirrels may be seen out in the winter, but they spend a lot of time sleeping in their nests, sometimes for days when it’s frigid.
 If the temperature isn’t too low, they venture out to find food, mainly the nuts they buried in the fall.
-In nasty weather, they may stay in their nests for several days at a time.
-Ground squirrels hibernate in their den through the winter.
+As for ground squirrels, they hibernate in their den through the winter.

 When snow covers the ground All about Fox Squirrels and Gray Squirrels

 Bats spend the winter in hibernation.
-Most bats are insect-eaters and insects aren’t available in the winter, so bat colonies disappear into places like unused buildings, old tree hollows, house attics, and caves.
+Most bats are insect-eaters and insects aren’t available in the winter, so colonies disappear into places like unused buildings, old tree hollows, house attics, and caves.
 They awaken periodically through the winter to relieve themselves but don’t leave their shelter.
-In March, as the weather gets warmer, bats begin to emerge little by little.
-By April, they’re mostly out of hibernation and flying at night.
-If the weather cools down, they become inactive again.
+In March, as the weather gets warmer, bats begin to emerge from hibernation.
+By April, most are out flying at night, but should the weather cool down, they become inactive again.
 By May, they’re fully active.
 All about bats

-Birds are the year-round constant in our yards, although the species may vary.
-Northern Cardinals, Downy Woodpeckers, and chickadees, for example, are year-round residents, but many others have migrated in for the winter.
-Half of North America’s 650 breeding species of birds migrate.
-Some move just short distances, from higher to lower elevations.
-Some go only a state or two away.
+Birds are the year-round constant in our yards, although the species may vary with the seasons.
+Northern Cardinals, Downy Woodpeckers, and chickadees, for example, are year-round residents, but many others have migrated for the winter.
+Half of North America’s six hundred fifty breeding species migrate.
+Some move short distances, from a higher to a lower elevation just a state or two away.
 But, more than half migrate to Central and South America.

-The Common Poorwill (Phalaenoptilus nuttallii) is a distinctively unusual bird, being the only species that is inactive in the winter.
+Common Poorwills, Phalaenoptilus nuttallii, are distinctively unusual birds, being the only ones that are inactive in the winter.
 Tucked into piles of rocks, they remain there for extended periods—from weeks to months—in a state of “torpor,” a sleep that’s not quite as deep as true hibernation.
-Their cryptic coloration hides them very well.
+Their cryptic plumage keeps them well hidden.
 All about birds

 Most butterflies and moths hibernate in a caterpillar or pupa stage near their host plants.
-They tuck into crevices on tree trunks or attach themselves to sturdy plant stems or even to the side of a building.
-Many are in leaf litter, debris or soil.
+They may tuck into crevices on tree trunks, attach themselves to sturdy plant stems, or even adhere to the side of a building.
+Many burrow into leaf litter, debris or soil.
 Some species, such as tortoiseshell and anglewing butterflies, hibernate in their adult stage.

 Nearly everyone knows about Monarch Butterflies and their annual fall migration to Mexico, where it’s warm all winter.
-Less well-known is that around a million Monarchs hibernate in the United States, overwintering in and around Pacific Grove, California, where it’s also warm year-round.
+Less well-known is that around a million Monarchs hibernate in the United States, in and around Pacific Grove, California.

 Monarchs are the best-known migrating butterflies, but there are others, including Red Admirals, Cloudless Sulphurs, Gulf Fritillaries, and Common Buckeyes.
-The pretty Painted Lady Butterflies migrate, too, but not every year — they’re one of the most widespread species, you probably see them in your butterfly garden every summer.
+The pretty Painted Lady Butterflies migrate, too, and don’t hibernate.
+Constantly on the go, they’re one of the most widespread species, you probably see them in your butterfly garden every summer.

 All insects are cold-blooded, meaning they’re unable to regulate their body temperature to stay warm, as mammals do.
 Freezing weather would kill them.
 So, depending on the species, they use various tactics for survival.
-They put on fat to carry them through the winter, reduce the amount of moisture in their bodies, bury themselves, and more.
+They put on fat to carry themselves through the winter, reduce the amount of moisture in their bodies, and bury themselves.
 Some, such as the Praying Mantis, hibernate as eggs.

 Honeybees stay in their hives through the winter.
 They don’t hibernate in there—they cluster together and flutter their wings and shiver to stay warm.
-They feed on the honey they stored there through the previous summer.
-If a winter day reaches about 65 degrees F (18 C) or higher, honeybees may leave the hive to forage for any nectar they can find.
+Their food is the honey they stored in there through the previous summer.
+If a winter day reaches about 65°F (18°C) or higher, they might leave the hive to forage for any nectar they can find.
 All about honeybees

 Many other insects also hibernate as adults.
 Ladybird beetles (ladybugs) pass the winter hibernating in huge, tight clusters in hollow logs, crevices, under leaf litter, and sometimes inside houses or attics.
 Ants hibernate underground.
-Some flies remain active through the winter, but the ones we notice most in the summer, the bigger ones, hibernate in cracks and crannies.
+Some flies remain active through the winter, but the ones we notice most in the summertime—the bigger ones—hibernate in cracks and crannies.

-Most insects in the winter are hibernating in an immature stage—as an egg, larva, nymph or pupa of parents who have already died.
-Very hard to spot, they’re all around us—in the ground, in rock piles, woodpiles, under tree bark, attached to plants, under the lips of flowerpots, under the eaves of our homes, in sheds, under tarps, or any other place that offers some protection.
+Most insects hibernate in an immature stage—as an egg, larva, nymph or pupa of parents who have already died.
+They’re hard to spot, but all around us—in the ground, in rock piles, woodpiles, under tree bark, attached to plants, under the lips of flowerpots, under the eaves of our homes, in sheds, under tarps, or any other place that offers some protection.